 These fish are found all throughout the world in different habitats, both tropical and temperate climates.
 Because there are a lot of different species, they each have their own specific habitat requirements.

 A popular aquarium species is the Tire Track species which is native to Southeast Asia.
 They are found inhabiting rivers, marshlands, rice paddies, and swamps in countries like Thailand, Myanmar, and India.

 Water temperatures in these regions can regularly reach 82°F during the summer months but can drop to around 72°F during the cooler periods.
 Species found in different parts of the world could have lower or higher temperature waters so it’s vital you do your research.

-Waters where Tire Track Eels are found can vary in pH from 6.5-7.8 but once again these will vary between different species.
-For example, Zig Zag Eels are native to Pakistan, Indonesia and Vietnam where water temperatures range between 72-82°F with a pH of 6.5-7.5.
+Waters where the Tire Track Eels are found can vary in pH from 6.5-7.8 but once again these will vary between different species.
+For example, Zig Zag Eels are native to Pakistan, Indonesia, and Vietnam where water temperatures range between 72-82°F with a pH of 6.5-7.5.